-- The design consultant shall review and revise EDA's front end boiler plate documents. - The design consultant (or its subcontractor) shall prepare the final construction documents for each project component (plans, specifications, bidding documents and cost estimates). - The design consultant shall prepare twenty-five (25) full-size copies of the drawings and twenty (25) copies of the specifications for the bid process, and an additional ten (10) reduced (half-size) copies of the drawings, and a CD of same. - The design consultant will aid with the construction bid proceedings and the analysis of all bids received. - The design consultant will provide a specific recommendation as to the award of the construction contract.
-Prior to the award of the construction contract, BUDC will review the qualifications of the lowest bidding contractors for eligibility to participate in the project.
+- The design consultant/team (or its subcontractor) shall prepare the final construction documents for the project (plans, specifications, bidding documents, and cost estimates). - The design consultant/team shall prepare twenty-five (25) full-size copies of the drawings and twenty (25) copies of the specifications for the bid process, and an additional ten (10) reduced (half-size) copies of the drawings, and a CD of the same.
+In lieu of all or some of the full-size copies of the Bid Documents and subject to approval by the BUDC, the design consultant/team can and should make arrangements for the electronic distribution of the bid documents, either by their team or through an appropriate third-party entity. - The design consultant/team will aid with the construction bid proceedings and the analysis of all bids received. - The design consultant/team will provide a specific recommendation as to the award of the construction contract.
+Before the award of the construction contract, BUDC will review the qualifications of the lowest bidding contractors for eligibility to participate in the project.